Winter Trails in the Lake Louise Area

 *1) Moraine Lake Road: 15.6 km return, 250 m elevation gain

 Double trackset with skating lane

 Climbing steadily, this trail includes both gently rolling and hilly stretches.
 Tracksetting ends at a viewpoint of Consolation Valley and the Ten Peaks.
-Beyond the viewpoint, the road crosses large avalanche paths.
+Warning: Beyond the viewpoint, the road crosses large avalanche paths.
 Travel beyond this point requires avalanche training and equipment.